Oscar Wilde’s First Tragedy

 By Rob Marland

 Oscar Wilde’s First Tragedy: The Composition, Production, and Reception of Vera; or, The Nihilists by Rob Marland is a book forthcoming from Little Eye.
-This biography will incorporate a new critical edition of Wilde’s first play.
+This biography will incorporate a new edition of Wilde’s first play.

 About Oscar Wilde’s First Tragedy

 Vera is seldom revived.
-It has been virtually ignored by critics of Wilde’s works, and the ill-fated New York production dismissed as little more than a biographical footnote.
+It has been virtually ignored by scholars of Wilde’s work, and the ill-fated New York production dismissed as little more than a biographical footnote.
 But only by closely examining the composition, production, and reception of Vera can the Wilde we know today – the confident, witty, master dramatist – be fully understood.
 This is the complete and fascinating story of Oscar Wilde’s first, worst, and perhaps most important play.

 Why read Oscar Wilde’s First Tragedy?